The Pulsar Science Collaboratory: Multi-Epoch Scintillation Studies of Pulsars

-\subsection{PSR J2018+2839}
+\subsubsection{PSR J2018+2839}

 An example dynamic spectrum can be seen in Figure \ref{2018_dyn_ex}.
 This pulsar had by far the longest weighted average scintillation timescales of any pulsar in our study, ranging from around half an hour to an hour depending on the the type of fit used.
-This pulsar's LOS appears to be fairly stable even on timescales, exceeding 20 years.
+While, as mentioned earlier, our observations of this pulsar may constitute its first scintillation study at L-band, this pulsar's LOS appears to be fairly stable even on timescales, exceeding 20 years when accounting for studies done at other observing frequencies.
 A scatter broadening measurement taken by \cite{kuzmin}, once converting to scintillation bandwidths and scaling up to 1400 MHz under the assumption of a Kolmogorov wavenumber spectrum, yields a scintillation bandwidth of around 9.9 MHz, agreeing with our measurements within error.

-\subsection{PSR J2022+2854}
+\subsubsection{PSR J2022+2854}

 An example dynamic spectrum can be seen in Figure \ref{202228_dyn_ex}.
-This pulsar's LOS appears to be remarkably stable, even on timescales exceeding 20 years.
+As mentioned earlier, while there may be some evidence of a change in the LOS over the past two decades, once accounting for uncertainties in some measurements biasing our weighted averages and comparing individual values, it is likely that scintillation along this LOS is fairly stable over these timescales.
 A scatter broadening measurement taken by \cite{kuzmin}, once converting to scintillation bandwidths and scaling up to 1400 MHz under the assumption of a Kolmogorov wavenumber spectrum, yields a scintillation bandwidth of around 23 MHz, agreeing quite well with our measurements within error.